thanhtran3k/catto_portfolio/README.md

 # catto_portfolio
 - Catto Portfolio is a basic portfolio website.
-- Just a CRUD(Create, read, update, delete) app.
+- CRUD(Create, read, update, delete) app.
 - I used NodeJS, Express for the back-end, Handlebars view engine and Foundation library for the front-end and MySQL as database.

 # Quick start
 1. Download my project to your pc.

-2. Download XAMPP from this link https://www.apachefriends.org/index.html.
-I recommend the latest version of XAMPP.
+2. Download latest version of XAMPP from this https://www.apachefriends.org/index.html.

 3. Open XAMPP then start Apache and MySQL services.
 Wait a minute for them to start.
 Check the console lines to know if they are running.